-The mine and accommodation camp are located within the mapped extent of the Upper Bogan River Water Source under the Water Sharing Plan for the Macquarie Bogan Unregulated and Alluvial Water Sources 2012.
-Notwithstanding the above, small sections of Clean TeQ owned land are also located in the Gunningbland and Yarrabandai Water Source under the Water Sharing Plan for the Lachlan Unregulated and Alluvial Water Sources 2012.
+The mine and accommodation camp are located within the mapped extent of the Upper Bogan River Water Source under the Water Sharing Plan for the Macquarie Bogan Unregulated Rivers Water Sources 2012.
+Notwithstanding the above, small sections of SEM owned land are also located in the Gunningbland and Yarrabandai Water Source under the Water Sharing Plan for the Lachlan Unregulated River Water Sources 2012.

-Clean TeQ would not require licensing for surface waters at the mine as (1) exemptions under the Water Management (General) Regulation 2018 would apply; and (2) the runoff water captured by undisturbed areas between the clean water diversions and the ultimate extent of the Project disturbance boundary would be within the estimated harvestable right available to Clean TeQ (based on total contiguous landholdings) (refer below).
+SEM will not require licensing for surface waters at the mine as (1) exemptions under the Water Management (General) Regulation 2018 would apply; and (2) the runoff water captured by undisturbed areas between the clean water diversions and the ultimate extent of the Project disturbance boundary would be within the estimated harvestable right available to SEM (based on total contiguous landholdings) (refer below).

-For the extraction from the Lachlan River, Clean TeQ currently holds WAL 6679 and WAL 1798 in the Lachlan Regulated River Water Source, for 123 and 300 share components (General Security) under the Water Sharing Plan for the Lachlan Regulated River Water Source 2016, respectively.
-In addition, Clean TeQ currently holds WAL 42370 (zero High Security share components) in the Lachlan River Regulated River Source, for subsequent trading of water on the open market under the Water Sharing Plan for the Lachlan Regulated River Water Source 2016.
+For the extraction from the Lachlan River, SEM currently holds WAL 6679 and WAL 1798 in the Lachlan Regulated River Water Source, for 123 and 300 share components (General Security) under the Water Sharing Plan for the Lachlan Regulated River Water Source 2016, respectively.
+In addition, SEM currently holds WAL 42370 (zero High Security share components) in the Lachlan River Regulated River Source, for subsequent trading of water on the open market under the Water Sharing Plan for the Lachlan Regulated River Water Source 2016.